List of Action League Now! episodes

 Action League Now! is a stop motion children's television series that was originally part of All That and then KaBlam! on Nickelodeon, and was later spun off into its own show.
-A total of 51 episodes have aired, with an average time of four minutes each.
+A total of 51 episodes have aired, with an average time of five minutes each.
+One episode, "ThunderFlesh", was shelved due to its adult content as it never appeared on KaBlam! itself.